ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * set own machine as gateway (other things not taught in module)
 * run custom script that simulates user requests to website (have to use `chmod +x (script file)` on file before executing)
 * burp suite will capture new user requests and shown as long as script and burp suite is running

+Cracking hased passwords:
+* use tool `python hash-id.py` to identify possible hasing techniques used